-- 1. PPAF represents an innovative model of public private partnership.
+1. PPAF represents an innovative model of public private partnership.
 Incorporated as a not for profit corporate entity, it follows the regulatory requirements of the Securities and Exchange Commission of Pakistan.
-Sponsored by the Government of Pakistan and funded by the World Bank and other leading agencies and donors, PPAF is an apex institution of the country wholesaling funds to civil society organizations.
+Sponsored by the Government of Pakistan and funded by the World Bank and other leading agencies and donors, PPAF is an apex institution of the country wholesaling funds to civil society Organisations.
 PPAF forms partnerships on the basis of rigorous criteria.
-Before finalizing partnerships, it ensures that the partners have well targeted community outreach programs that are committed to enhancing the economic welfare and income of the disadvantaged people.
-Benefits accrue directly to the vulnerable through income generation, improved physical and social infrastructure, and training and skill development support. - 2.
-With an overall goal to alleviate poverty through empowering poor people and increasing their access to income and opportunities ensuring a focus on the most vulner able and marginalized groups, it strives to achieve the following objectives: - i.
-To strengthen the institutional capacity of civil society organizations, and support the creation of organizations of the poor that can work together to alleviate poverty and achieve MDGs - ii.
-To build public-private partnerships with the purpose of increasing market access and market share for poor communities - iii.
+Before finalizing partnerships, it ensures that the partners have well targeted community outreach Programmes that are committed to enhancing the economic welfare and income of the disadvantaged people.
+Benefits accrue directly to the vulnerable through income generation, improved physical and social infrastructure, and training and skill development support.

+2. With an overall goal to alleviate poverty through empowering poor people and increasing their access to income and opportunities ensuring a focus on the most vulnerable and marginalised groups, it strives to achieve the following objectives:

+i.
+To strengthen the institutional capacity of civil society Organisations, and support the creation of Organisations of the poor that can work together to alleviate poverty and achieve MDGs ii.
+To build public-private partnerships with the purpose of increasing market access and market share for poor communities iii.
 To ensure that public services for poor communities are available and adhere to identified quality standards

-1.1.1.
-Third Pakistan Poverty Alleviation Fund Project (PPAF-III)
+1.1.1.Third Pakistan Poverty Alleviation Fund Project (PPAF-III)

-- 3. The Third Pakistan Poverty Alleviation Fund (PPAF-III) Project is a five-year project, financed by the World Bank, started in 2009 and ending in 2015.
-The Pakistan Poverty Alleviation Fund (PPAF) is the Implementing Agency of PPAF-III, which is implemented in all over Pakistan through community driven development approach with active partici pation of 129 Partner Organizations, and three tier community institutions (613 Local Support Organizations at UC level, 11,832 Village Organizations and 141,273 Community Organizations)2.
-The project aims to build upon PPAF's past experience to improve pover ty outcomes through an approach of consolidation and saturation in targeted areas, a stronger focus on the marginalized groups of the most vulnerable and poorest households including women, and through integrated approaches to livelihood enhancement. - 4.
-The key features of the PPAF-III project are: - Social Mobilization and Institution Building to target and empower the poor by supporting their organisation into three tiers; namely (i) Community Organizations (CO), (ii)Village Organizations (VO), and (iii) Union Council level Third Tier Organizations, to build voice and scale for an effective interface with local government bodies, other development programs and markets.
+3. The Third Pakistan Poverty Alleviation Fund (PPAF-III) Project is a five-year project, financed by the World Bank, which started in 2009 and concluded in 2015.
+The Pakistan Poverty Alleviation Fund (PPAF) is the Implementing Agency of PPAF-III, which is implemented in all over Pakistan through community driven development approach with active participation of 129 Partner Organisations, and three tier community institutions (613 Local Support Organisations at UC level, 11,832 Village Organisations and 141,273 Community Organisations)2.
+The project aims to build upon PPAF's past experience to improve poverty outcomes through an approach of consolidation and saturation in targeted areas, a stronger focus on the marginalised groups of the most vulnerable and poorest households including women, and through integrated approaches to livelihood enhancement.

+4. The key features of the PPAF-III project are:

+• Social Mobilisation and Institution Building to target and empower the poor by supporting their organisation into three tiers; namely iii.
+Union Council level Third Tier Organisations, to build voice and scale for an effective interface with local government bodies, other development Programmes and markets